ethereum/consensus-specs/specs/phase0/p2p-interface.md

 #### Mainnet

-- `ssz_snappy` - All objects are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy).
+- `ssz_snappy` - All objects are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy) block compression.
 Example: The beacon aggregate attestation topic string is `/eth2/beacon_aggregate_and_proof/ssz_snappy`, and the data field of a gossipsub message is an `AggregateAndProof` that has been SSZ-encoded and then compressed with Snappy.

+Snappy has two formats: "block" and "frames" (streaming).
+Gossip messages remain relatively small (100s of bytes to 100s of kilobytes) so [basic snappy block compression](https://github.com/google/snappy/blob/master/format_description.txt) is used to avoid the additional overhead associated with snappy frames.

 Implementations MUST use a single encoding.
 Changing an encoding will require coordination between participating implementations.